HugoBlox/theme-academic-cv/content/en/post/2021_canceled/index.md

 In the meantime, stay safe, be responsible and hold tight for the next Great Snowball Battle, to be held on the 8th of January, 2022!

 Snowfully yours, APAZAF

+PS: as a consolation, you will find a gallery with the best pictures of the 2020 edition [here](/gallery).